Let the Elephants Run

 Written by David Usher

-Publication Date January 07, 2017
+Publication Date March 07, 2015

 Usher empowers readers to achieve more “aha” moments through two cornerstone principles of creativity: freedom and structure.
-Using a mix of personal anecdotes and professional examples from the worlds of industry, technology, science, music, and art, he shows us that creativity is not magic; it is a learnable skill that any person or business can master.
+Using a mix of personal anecdotes and professional examples from the worlds of industry, technology, science, music and art, he shows us that creativity is not magic; it is a learnable skill that any person or business can master.
 The dynamic full-colour design includes photographs, artwork and illustrations, as well as action pages to help readers start cultivating the habit of documenting their ideas for future execution.

-Let the Elephants Run is the essential guidebook to reigniting and nurturing our creativity in accessible and productive ways.
+Let the Elephants Run is an essential guidebook to reconnecting with our imaginations and nurturing our creativity in accessible and productive ways.

 David Usher is a musician, entrepreneur and keynote speaker.
 He has sold more than 1.4 million albums and toured all over the world.
 When Usher is not making music, he is equally passionate about using technology to build new and interesting businesses.
 His company, CloudID Creativity Labs works on vast range of innovative projects, from building web platforms to creative consulting for companies like Cirque du Soleil and Deloitte.
 Usher sits on the advisory board of McGill University’s Institute for the Public Life of Art and Ideas and is the founding director of Amnesty International’s Artists for Amnesty.
 Find him on Twitter @davidusher.

 "Go ahead, write in this book.
 I dare you.
 David’s writing will change you, possibly forever."
 Seth Godin author of The Icarus Deception

 "This book is an enthralling exploration of the creative process that will both fascinate and challenge you.
 David’s insightful take on how to both unleash and control one's own creativity is particularly relevant in today’s world, where new ideas and innovation are becoming a key part of our everyday lives."
 Justin Trudeau, politician